 In the case of large multi-ion crystals with tens to hundreds of ions, a complete theoretical treatment of the planar laser cooling of the ion crystal is challenging.
 To investigate this system, we therefore perform numerical simulations using a full-dynamics integrator that includes a realistic laser cooling model~\cite{Tang2019}.

-In contrast to a single ion, Doppler laser cooling of multi-ion crystals in a Penning trap is complicated by their collective rigid body $\exb$ drift motion, which results in a rotating crystal as viewed in the lab frame (see Fig.~\ref{fig:laserSetup}).
-This leads to coherent Doppler shifts across the ion crystal, and further limits the lowest attainable perpendicular kinetic energy $\mathrm{KE}_\perp$ ~\cite{Itano1988}.
+In contrast to a single ion, Doppler laser cooling of multi-ion crystals in a Penning trap is complicated by the collective rotation of the crystal as viewed in the lab frame (see Fig.~\ref{fig:laserSetup}).
+This leads to coherent Doppler shifts across the ion crystal and further limits the lowest attainable perpendicular kinetic energy ($\mathrm{KE}_\perp$)~\cite{Itano1988}.
 Additionally, the focused laser beam generates a torque on the ion crystal, and can change the collective rotation frequency, $\omega_r$, of the ion crystal~\cite{Bollinger1995,Torrisi2016,Asprusten2013}.
-Typically a rotating quadrupolar potential, called a `rotating wall,' is applied to precisely control $\omega_r$ in experiments~\cite{Huang1998}.
+A rotating quadrupolar potential, called a `rotating wall,' is applied to precisely control $\omega_r$ in experiments~\cite{Huang1998}.
 Energy exchange with the rotating wall potential allows for cooling of $\mathrm{KE}_\perp$ to millikelvin temperatures~\cite{Torrisi2016}.
-We chose the offset $y_0$ and the laser detuning $\Delta_0$, shown in Fig.~(\ref{fig:laserSetup}), to roughly minimize the laser torque for the beam width of $W_0 = 30 \text{ }\mu\text{m}$, and to maximize the cooling of $\mathrm{KE}_\perp$ as calculated by a simple model presented in Ref.~\cite{Torrisi2016}.
+We chose the offset $y_0$ and the laser detuning $\Delta_0$, shown in Fig.~\ref{fig:laserSetup}, to roughly minimize the laser torque for the beam width of $W_0 = 30 \text{ }\mu\text{m}$, and to maximize the cooling of $\mathrm{KE}_\perp$ as calculated by a simple model presented in Ref.~\cite{Torrisi2016}.